Kenneth Medrano: Acting career

 After winning as the Ultimate Bae Grand Winner of That's My Bae: Twerk It Dance Contest on Eat Bulaga!, Medrano undergoes a series of acting workshops under with Ana Feleo.
 He subsequently guests and appears on different shows on GMA Network and GMA News TV.
 In September 2015, Medrano was part of the supporting cast on which he portrays one of the protagonists, as Pacoy Alvero on afternoon's prime time Buena Familia on GMA Network.
 This makes him as his first appearance in an actual teleserye and his debut acting career.
 Pacoy (Medrano) together with Harry, character which portrayed by Martin del Rosario are the two men who are rivals and battles in Celine's heart which portrayed by Kylie Padilla.
 He appeared as a guest star in the TV sitcom Ismol Family.
 He also appeared on a true to life love story drama on Wagas aired on GMA News TV which he portrays George, an ordinary poor unemployed man and security guard which is in love with a rich girl named Belle which portrayed by Kylie Padilla.
 In December 2015, he made also a 'cameo role' on the movie My Bebe Love: #KiligPaMore, a Filipino romantic comedy film entry for the 2015 Metro Manila Film Festival which starred Vic Sotto and Ai-Ai de las Alas with Alden Richards and Maine Mendoza.
 In February 2016, he appeared on Eat Bulaga's segment KalyeSerye on which he portrayed the character named Pepito, a farmer and the cousin of young Anselmo which is one of Lola Nidora's love interests during her younger days in 1945.
 Both of these characters are portrayed by Alden Richards and Maine Mendoza.
 Even though he appears in GMA, he is not a member of the GMA Artist Center.
 His career is being managed by Senior Vice President and COO of TAPE Inc. executive Malou Choa-Fagar who is the executive producer of Eat Bulaga!.

 In March 2016, Medrano starred as Carlo in a Lenten drama presentation of Eat Bulaga entitled Walang Kapalit, where he was nominated as Best Supporting Actor & Breakthrough Artist Award for his acting performance during the Eat Bulaga's 3rd Dabarkads Awards held on April 2, 2016.

-Recently, Medrano included as one of the casts of the teleserye produced by TAPE Inc. entitled Calle Siete on which he portrays the role of Jonas Delloso, together with Ryzza Mae Dizon, Eula Valdez & Christian Vasquez as the main casts of the show.
+Recently, Medrano included as one of the casts of the teleserye produced by TAPE Inc. entitled Calle Siete on which he portrays the role of Jonas Delloso, together with Ryzza Mae Dizon, Eula Valdez and Christian Vasquez as the main casts of the show.
 On January 1, 2022, Medrano is the new voice narrator of the flagship AM-station DZRH by replacing Dennis Antenor Jr. with new programs.
 Along with a Risk-Free Trial version via Easy TV Home Super Digibox.

 Personal life

 Medrano is known for his numerous tattoos on both his upper chest and on his upper right shoulder.

-This is one of his best assets.
-Attractive and "bad boy" looks aside his pleasant personality and "bae" looks are what people like and admire in him.
+In 2026, Medrano disclosed that he had been diagnosed with testicular cancer.